 Reimagine Horsemanship, LLC is an organization dedicated to the practice and promotion of mindful, relationship-based horsemanship.
-We provide advanced equine behavioral rehabilitation, professional multidisciplinary training and instruction, and various educational and therapeutic services based on our "Balanced Liberty" system.
+We provide advanced equine behavioral rehabilitation, professional multidisciplinary training and instruction, and various educational and therapeutic services based on our "Inner Liberty" system.

 Our methods are designed to develop strong, healthy relationships between horses and humans.
 We use liberty work to teach the horses a language of hand gestures and postures that serves as a base system of communication for the rest of their education.
 This helps strengthen their cognitive abilities so that learning new things becomes easier for them and provides them with the clarity they need to be successful in their work.